 The spinal cord is a complex bundle of nerves and tissues that is responsible for numerous vital functions of the human body.
 An injury to the spinal cord, therefore, can have severe and permanent consequences.
 In addition, the financial cost of adapting to a spinal cord injury can be overwhelming.
-Spinal cord injury victims who were hurt because of someone else’s irresponsibility should not have to bear the burden of that negligence.
+Maryland spinal cord injury victims who were hurt because of someone else’s irresponsibility should not have to bear the burden of that negligence.
 If you or a loved one suffered a spinal cord injury, count on Koonz McKenney Johnson & DePaolis LLP.

 Along with the brain, the spinal cord forms the central nervous system.
 It connects nearly all parts of the body to the brain and transmits sensory information back and forth.
 As such, it is responsible for numerous bodily functions, such as: